NGC 1499 - The California Nebula in Perseus

 of the state.
 Radiation from the hot blue-white main sequence star Xi

-Persei, shown at the lower right, causes this huge cloud of hydrogen to fluoresce.
+Persei, shown at the right, causes this huge cloud of hydrogen to fluoresce.

 This emission nebula covers a large patch of sky over two degrees long and is